 Using Real-Time Crawler for search engines

 As with e-commerce websites, Real-Time Crawler is currently customized to support the most popular search engines.
-You can retrieve paid and organic SERP data, extract ranking data for any keyword or get monthly search volume data in raw HTML or formatted JSON format.
+You can retrieve paid and organic SERP data, extract ranking data for any keyword in raw HTML or formatted JSON format.

 Real-Time Crawler for search engines allows you to discover the most profitable keywords and track their performance.
 It supports any number of requests done for any location and keyword.